 Assistant Professor, Community Health

-Dr. Cuevas received his Ph.D. in Applied Social and Community Psychology from Portland State University.
+Dr. Cuevas received a Ph.D. in Applied Psychology at Portland State University concentrating in Community Psychology and Research Methods, an MS in Applied Psychology at Portland State University, and a BA in Psychology at City College of New York.
 He attained additional training as a cancer prevention postdoctoral fellow at the Harvard T.H.
 Chan School of Public Health (2015-2017).